MariaTensor/Picsart-Academy-2.1/ensemble_methods_quiz.md

 **Answer:** A
 **Explanation:** Blending uses a separate holdout set to train the meta-model, unlike stacking which uses cross-validation.

-### 8. Which ensemble method is most likely to overfit if base learners are too complex?
+### 8. Which of the following statements is true?

-- A) Bagging
+- A) Boosting can be used with any base learner

-- B) Random Forest
+- B) Bagging requires sequential training

-- C) Boosting
+- C) Random Forest cannot be used for regression

-- D) None of the above
+- D) Blending uses the entire training set for meta-model training

-**Answer:** C
+**Answer:** A
-**Explanation:** Boosting focuses on errors, so strong base learners may overfit the training data.
+**Explanation:** Boosting can work with various weak learners, not just decision trees; Bagging is parallel, Random Forest works for regression, and blending uses a holdout set for meta-model training.

 ### 9. What is the primary advantage of Random Forest over a single decision tree?
 - A) Faster training time